 - Institutional members represent universities and colleges that form the backbone of research and education in Canada’s humanities and social sciences.
 These institutions across Canada are linked and empowered through their membership with the Federation.

 - Affiliates are other partner organizations dedicated to issues in post-secondary education and research, whose objectives are closely linked to those of the Federation, such as research libraries or research networks.

 Membership with the Federation means joining an active network of members that promotes dialogue on ideas and issues critical to the public and to research communities.
-The Federation offers a variety of opportunities for member participation, such as Big Thinking lectures and the national Congress of the Humanities and the Social Sciences.
+The Federation offers a variety of opportunities for member participation, including participating in the national Congress of the Humanities and the Social Sciences.
 For more information about membership benefits, visit our Value proposition page.